-When we as fitness models pose for our professional pictures, we are posing to make our body look the best it can.
+When fitness models pose for our professional pictures, we are posing to make our body look the best it can.
 It is our job!
-That is not everyday life.
-As I’m sitting here writing this, my stomach has folds, I have a csection scar and a lump of scar tissue that is visuble.
+That is not everyday life, however that is not real life.
+As I’m sitting here writing this, my stomach has folds, I have a csection scar and a lump of scar tissue that is visible.

 Plus, I’ll admit- I’m a little bit hunched and I probably have my RBF going a bit.
 I posted this picture to my Instagram and both are me.
 That picture on the left?
 That is legitimately me.
 Yep, it is my actual face.
 The picture on the right?
 That is also me.
 My fair has been professionally fixed, and I was having professional photographs taken.
 I’m pretty sure I don’t have to keep explaining for you to see the difference.

 My point is that while we all love looking at beautiful pictures of beautiful people, I guarantee you that they don’t look like pictures on the right when they wake up in the morning.